workfi-tools/Grants-Program/applications/workfi_tools.md

 desire to create something big and useful (WorkFi and tools for it) and a goal to build a great commercial product on the top of that.
 These define our long-term commitment to the project.
+This first stage consists of creating libs and infrastructure for WorkFi, building community so that we have more feedback and more enterpreneurs start their projects, thus boosting the future WorkFi industry.

 Our interests are somewhat diverse throughout the team: